 But if your ADHD or the drugs you take to treat it lead to a few extra pounds, you're not stuck with the extra weight.
 You can do some things to limit -- and reverse -- that kind of weight gain.

-The medicines most often used to treat ADHD don't directly make you gain weight.
-In fact, they can have the opposite effect.
+Sometimes the medicines most often used to treat ADHD can cause weight loss.
 Stimulant drugs like methylphenidate (Ritalin) and amphetamine/dextroamphetamine (Adderall) make you less hungry and make your body burn calories faster than usual.
 Some of them are even used to help people lose weight or treat binge eating.

-But these effects only last for a few hours.
-Once the stimulant wears off, your appetite can come roaring back.
+Although the stimulant effect of ADHD medications can curb your appetite and help burn calories, once it wears off, your appetite can come roaring back.
 And if you overeat when you're not on your medicine, you could gain weight.